 About 4% of all children will sometimes have a seizure with their fever.
 A febrile seizure is caused by rapid increase in the temperature, not by the height of the temperature.
 They typically occur between 6 months old and 5 years old and they rarely ever have any lasting consequences, and they rarely ever predict that that child has a seizure disorder like epilepsy.
 Once a child has already had a high fever and a febrile seizure, a seizure is unlikely to recur again in that illness, but that child is likely to have seizures with subsequent fevers.

-If your child does have a seizure, it’s very scary.
+If your child does have a seizure, it's very scary.
 A lot of parents will call 911.
-It’s not technically necessary to do so, but no harm if you do, of course, and you might feel you need that support – totally understandable.
-Call your pediatrician or family doctor and let them know what’s happened and find out what they want you to do, and discuss your plan of action for next time so you’re prepared should it happen again.
+It's not technically necessary to do so, but no harm if you do, of course, and you might feel you need that support – totally understandable.
+Importantly, make sure your child is in a safe space, for example, there's nothing to bang his or her head on or fall off of.
+Call your pediatrician or family doctor and let them know what's happened and find out what they want you to do, and discuss your plan of action for next time so you're prepared should it happen again.
 Of note, the use of fever-reducing medications has not been shown to prevent febrile seizures.

 When to See the Doctor